Fningalready/flowerwonderplus/_posts/2020-12-30-all-content-s-z.markdown

 ***

 # Sunflower
-* Devotion and Loyalty.
+* Devotion and loyalty.

-* Peace and Hope.
+* Peace and hope.

-* Ambition and Inspiration.
+* Ambition and inspiration.

-* Power and Pride.
+* Power and pride.

-* Healing and Strength.
+* Healing and strength.

 * Splendor, intellectual greatness, as well as pure and lofty thoughts(Jay, 2022).